decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

-            `--piperx=`               | File descriptor of read end pipe to enable parent -> child process communication `--pipetx=`               | File descriptor of write end pipe to enable parent <- child process communication `--lifetimeevents`        | Send lifetime notifications over the TX pipe
+            `--piperx=`               | File descriptor of read end pipe to enable parent -> child process communication `--pipetx=`               | File descriptor of write end pipe to enable parent <- child process communication `--lifetimeevents`        | Send lifetime notifications over the TX pipe `--boundaddrevents`       | Send notifications with the locally bound addresses of the P2P and RPC subsystems over the TX pipe

 ---